phoenixthrush/AniWorld-Downloader/README.md

 ## Description

-AniWorld Downloader is a command-line tool designed to download and stream content from aniworld.to.
+AniWorld Downloader is a command-line tool designed to download and stream content from aniworld.to.<br/>
-It offers various features, including fetching single episodes, downloading entire seasons, organizing downloads into structured directories, and supporting multiple operating systems.
+It offers various features, including fetching single episodes, downloading entire seasons, organizing downloads into structured directories.<br/><br/>

-Windows is currently not supported as npyscreen does not work on Windows due to the curses module.
-I will switch from npyscreen to another library that is maintained and supports Windows.
+It works on all three major operating systems (Windows, MacOS, Linux).

 ## Usage